-The year-over-year increase of \$571,973 reflects strategic investments in instructional resources, with a focus on multi-year planning to optimize costs.
-The net increase of \$494,193 to the Instructional Services account is primarily driven by several key curriculum updates.
+The year-over-year increase of \$216,346 reflects strategic investments in instructional resources, with a focus on multi-year planning to optimize costs.
+The net increase to the Instructional Services account is primarily driven by several key curriculum updates.
 A \$315,000 reduction in English Language Arts (ELA) spending follows significant prior investments in decodable texts and textbooks for grades 6-12.
-Conversely, there is a \$604,000 increase for World Language materials, covering ASL, French, Italian, Latin, Mandarin, and Spanish.
-Additional allocations include \$11,000 for automotive texts, \$70,000 for science resources in Biology, Chemistry, and Environmental Science, and \$59,000 for Social Studies materials, ensuring curriculum needs are met as part of the curriculum lifecycle.
+Conversely, there is a \$248,500 increase for World Language materials.
+Additional allocations include \$11,000 for automotive texts, \$70,000 for science resources in Biology, Chemistry, and Environmental Science, and \$59,000 for Social Studies materials for expiring textbook licenses, ensuring curriculum needs are met as part of the curriculum lifecycle.